MosesSupposes/Purescript-By-Example/text/chapter7.md

 The `Apply` type class is a subclass of `Functor`, and defines an additional function `apply`.
 As `<$>` was defined as an alias for `map`, the `Prelude` module defines `<*>` as an alias for `apply`.
 As we'll see, these two operators are often used together.

+Note that this [`apply`](https://pursuit.purescript.org/packages/purescript-prelude/docs/Control.Apply#v:apply) is different than the [`apply`](https://pursuit.purescript.org/packages/purescript-prelude/docs/Data.Function#v:apply) from `Data.Function` (infixed as `$`).
+Luckily, infix notation is almost always used for the latter, so you don't need to worry about name collisions.

 The type of `apply` looks a lot like the type of `map`.
 The difference between `map` and `apply` is that `map` takes a function as an argument, whereas the first argument to `apply` is wrapped in the type constructor `f`.
 We'll see how this is used soon, but first, let's see how to implement the `Apply` type class for the `Maybe` type:

 ```haskell